gevuong/eventlistenr_cookbooks/README.md

 - In the grander scheme, OpsWorks integrates with the lifecycle of AWS EC2 instances.

-- OpsWorks Lifecycle consists of the following.
+- OpsWorks triggers events during an application lifecycle, such as when an instance is setup, or an app is deployed.
+The OpsWorks lifecycle events consist of the following.
     1. setup
     2. configure
     3. deploy
     4. undeploy
     5. shutdown

+- **You can perform specific configuration tasks using Chef recipes that are attached to those events.**

 - We're focusing on 2 of the 5 lifecycles with two written recipes, or scripts:
     - ```setup.rb```, which contains 5 things: